vlaaad/vlaaad.github.io/_posts/2019-03-30-question-marks-in-clojure.markdown

                " ●"))])
 {% endhighlight %}

-In my experience I've seen more uses of such keywords as data identifiers in destructurings than as predicates.
+In my experience, I've seen more uses of such keywords as data identifiers in destructurings than as predicates.

 ## Rarely Do: Keywords

-I think an exception here could be a keyword that identifies predicate function:
+I think an exception here could be a keyword that identifies a predicate function:

 {% highlight clojure %}
 {:type :goblin